DevJblus/PasswordGenerator/README.md

     - Latest version of Python
     - Install Tkinter on python (tutorial available on a lot of youtube video)
-    - Must have a windows OS (minimum 7)
+    - Must have a windows OS (minimum windows 7)